 Some medicines, alcohol and TARGIN tablets may interfere with each other.
 These medicines

 medicines used to treat depression, psychiatric or mental disorders

 medicines used to treat depression belonging to a group called monoamine oxidase inhibitors

 must be stopped 14 days before TARGIN tablets are taken

 other pain relievers including other opioids

 medicines used to prevent or relieve the symptoms of allergy

 medicines to stop nausea or vomiting e.g. metoclopramide or prochlorperazine

-cimetidine, a medicine used to treat ulcers
+cimetidine, a medicine used to treat stomach ulcers or heartburn

 medicines used to thin the blood e.g. coumarin derivatives such as warfarin